 Offering our children alternative greetings can be a great way to model communication without having to use their bodies in a way that doesn’t feel good.

 “Would you like to give Uncle John a fist pump goodbye, would you like to blow a kiss, would you like to wave.“

 Fostering and supporting your child’s understanding of consent is more important than any adult’s hurt feelings because they didn’t get a hug.

 Teaching this to our children at an early age, also helps them to navigate the teenage years which can be tricky around exploring sex.
 When they have a strong compass on what feels ok and what doesn’t, then they are more likely to trust themselves in situations and say what they need.

 They also need a lot of practice when it comes to consent.
 If we expect teenagers to say no and have boundaries around consent, but they haven’t had any role modeling of what that looks like or have been able to practice it in the home, then it is very challenging when they are in a heated situation to set a limit and say no.

 Bodily Autonomy and Consent are conversations that you will have over and over again.
 Using teachable moments such as siblings wrestling on the floor and one of them yelling “stop”.

 If you can stop the play and say “ Did you hear that Charlie said a big loud Stop then, we need to listen and respect that stop.”
 (If you have more than one child there will be so many opportunities to practice this one)

-Books are also a wonderful way to start the conversation.
-There are some excellent kids’ books on the market that discuss consent, body safety and respecting boundaries.
-All written in age-appropriate language.
+Books are also a wonderful way to start a conversation.
+There are some excellent kids’ books on the market that discuss consent, body safety, and respecting boundaries.
+All are written in age-appropriate language.